Claire-Lavigne/Cours-Developper/SEO/IncreseSpeed.md

 - Do not use # in URLs to indicate separate pages.
   - Pages always need titles, meta descriptions, meta robots, their own URLs (that contains the keyword), textual content, images, alt attributes, etc.
 - JavaScript site content must be audited just like a website in HTML/CSS.
-- Don't forget href for attributes, src for images
-- Duplicate content
+- Duplicate content :
   - JavaScript rendering can create multiple versions of the same page (pre-DOM and post-DOM).
-Be sure to minimize differences and don’t forget the canonical tag.
+  - Be sure to minimize differences and don’t forget the canonical tag.

 ### Browser caching
 - Don't cache files that change often or force them to periodically update